Key Takeaways

 Mental health disorders CBT can help with include:

-- Anxiety: Whether it’s generalized anxiety, panic disorder, social anxiety, or phobias, CBT is considered a front-line treatment.
+Anxiety: Whether it’s generalized anxiety, panic disorder, social anxiety, or phobias, CBT is considered a front-line treatment.
 It teaches techniques for managing anxiety symptoms, including exposure therapy to gradually face and reduce fears.
+Eye movement desensitization (EMDR) is another evidence-based therapy used for trauma and PTSD, helping clients process and recover from distressing experiences.

-- Bipolar Disorder: While often used in conjunction with medication, CBT can help manage mood swings, improve problem-solving skills, and teach coping strategies for both manic and depressive episodes.
+Bipolar Disorder: While often used in conjunction with medication, CBT can help manage mood swings, improve problem-solving skills, and teach coping strategies for both manic and depressive episodes.
+Dialectical behavioral therapy is also effective for emotional regulation and coping skills, supporting individuals in building resilience and healthier behaviors.

 In New Jersey, CBT for mental health is available through various service providers, from private practices to community mental health centers, offering individual, group, or family therapy sessions.
-Facilities like Footprints to Recovery specialize in delivering CBT for both addiction and mental health, ensuring personalized treatment plans that cater to the unique needs of each individual.
+Facilities like Footprints to Recovery specialize in delivering CBT for both addiction and mental health, ensuring personalized treatment plans that cater to each individual’s unique needs.

 "*" indicates required fields